MinecraftHopper/MinecraftHopper/_help/setting-up-java-server/index.markdown

 * You will need to get the IP address of the computer that you're hosting on as well as your router's <br>

-* Open up command prompt, and in the command prompt type 'IPconfig', press enter and look for:<br>
+* Open command prompt and type 'ipconfig' then press 'enter' and look for:<br>

 	`IPv4 Address.......: XXX.XXX.X.X`<br>
 	and<br>